critical-path/random-mac/README.md

-## random-mac v0.3.0
+## random-mac v0.4.0

-Use machine learning to identify randomly-generated MAC addresses.
+This is a fun, little experiment that uses machine learning to identify randomly-generated MAC addresses.

 ## Dependencies